 Riddle, Travis, and Stacey Sinclair.
 2019.
 “Racial Disparities in School-based Disciplinary Actions are Associated with County-level Rates of Racial Bias.”
 Proceedings of the National Academy of Sciences of the United States of America, April 23, 2019. https://www.pnas.org/content/116/17/8255.

 While acknowledging the great contributions made by Tulsa’s emergency certified teachers over the past several years to deal with the statewide teacher shortage resulting from persistent lack of funding, research shows that fully trained and experienced classroom teachers cannot be replaced without sacrificing quality.
 Not only are teachers suffering from inequitable compensation levels, but it is ultimately the students who lose due to less than optimal learning experiences.
-Taking effect in the 2020-21 school year, stricter eligibility requirements in the state should ensure higher levels of teaching skills and preparedness among incoming emergency certified teachers.

 English Learner students are less than half as likely to pursue and complete postsecondary readiness opportunities as their non-English Learner classmates.
 These opportunities, that include internships, advanced placement courses, concurrent enrollment, and technical training, serve to better prepare students for college or career after high school and give them a robust boost toward accomplishing their goals in that next phase.

-Two years ago the State Department of Education developed and implemented a new school and district evaluation system – the Oklahoma School Report Cards – that better captures the many elements that make up schools’ performance.
+Three years ago the State Department of Education developed and implemented a new school and district evaluation system – the Oklahoma School Report Cards – that better captures the many elements that make up schools’ performance.
 Based on the new system, our analysis finds that lower income schools score significantly lower than do higher income schools.

 Fuxa, Robin, Vanessa Anton, Bryan Duke, Stewart Mayers, Elizabeth Smith, and Elizabeth Harden Willner.
 2019.
 “The Value of Comprehensive, University-Based Teacher Education for Oklahoma Children.”
 Oklahoma Association of Colleges for Teacher Education; The University of Tulsa, Kendall College of Arts and Sciences.
 2019.
 “The Negative Impact of Emergency Teacher Certification in Oklahoma.”
 August 13, 2019. https://artsandsciences.utulsa.edu/emergency-teacher-certification/.